 Reflexology is non-invasive – all you need to do is take off your shoes and socks, sit down and allow the chair to recline.
 Breathe and unwind.
 Lorna will take care of the rest.

-Smith brings a wealth of skills to her eight-year practice in Centralia.
-She’s a life long resident of the area and lives on a 125-acre family farm with her husband Carl Nelson, who works at Raintree Nursery.
+Starting in 2007, Smith brings a wealth of skills to her practice in Centralia.
+She’s a life long resident of the area and lives on a 125-acre family farm with her retired husband Carl Nelson.
 They grow blueberries to sell but tend to a host of other berries: goji, goose, cranberries, medlars plus trees with pears, apples and plums.
 Other trees such as Western hemlock and blue spruce have been planted along Lucas Creek, which runs through the property.
 Smith has teamed with CREP (Conservation Reserve Enhancement Program) to improve the habitat for salmon.
 Her hands are impressively strong in part from pruning 150 trees and also from being a gymnast on the uneven parallel bars.
 “I’m thankful I used to milk goats,” she adds.
 For twelve years she worked as a computer graphic designer but as that industry evolved, Smith looked for other ways to employ herself.

 She came upon an article in a magazine about reflexology and headed down that path.
 “Feet tell a story,” she explains.
 With clients equally divided between men and women, she said that people come in for a variety of reasons.